smotrjashka/SneakGame/README.md

 * The project code is clearly organized into functions.

   I added function save_data_to_file to main.cpp for prevent repetitive code.
 We use in case if found the data for this specifice user and if not found them we write new data     using this function.
+And also other function in game class etc.

 * Overloaded functions allow the same function to operate on different parameters: One function is overloaded with different signatures for the same function name.

- HandleInput function ovwrload for non-value too.
-I use this for login age user name input.
+ I created some overloaded function for different parameters, you can find them)

 * Class constructors utilize member initialization lists.

-  User for Login class and som other OOP tecniques.
+  User when its possible, in most cases I need to make some check regardless data from file, for example.

+* Classes use appropriate access specifiers for class members.

+  Some added by me variables are prived and had getters and setters and some I made public.

+* Classes encapsulate behavior.

+  Snake, Obstacle, Game have this.

+* The project makes use of references in function declarations.

+  I`m not sure about at list two, but 1 I have for certain...
+But probably two...
+Lets see)

+I thinck, thats enaught))

 ## Dependencies for Running Locally
 * cmake >= 3.7